dvrpc/link-docs/docs/upload/Uploading-geometry.md

 To do this, you need a **GeoJSON**, which is similar to a shapefile, but optimized for the web.
 You can turn a shapefile, or any other spatial data, into a GeoJSON.

+If you'd like to pre-name your segments, you should add a 'name' field to your GeoJSON.
+Otherwise, you will only be able to give them a bulk generic name when uploading.
+But if you add a 'name' field, LINK will use those segment names in your outputs, which is helpful when reviewing a CSV output from LINK or when joining data.

 !!! note

     The GeoJSON **must** be in the EPSG: 4326 projection (WGS 1984).